Y1fanHE/kdps-arm/README.md

 programmer.
 Usually, a human programmer writes code based on his knowledge from his previous programming experience.

-**This study aims to build a system so that GP could use the knowledge from its previous problem-solving experience.** We use sub-programs as knowledge in the current study.
+**This study aims to build a system so that GP could use the knowledge from the previous problems it solved in a sequence of problem-solving.** We use sub-programs as knowledge in the current study.

 Click [here](/README-knowledge.md) to see a detailed description of knowledge.